Tough Questions And Real Drinks: YES or NO | Isabel Brown

 So I love my country.

-I am a diehard red-blooded American.
+I am a die-hard, red-blooded American.

-And so my loyalty would also have to lie with the Vatican from the religious spiritual sense, although I'm not a citizen of Vatican City or the Holy Spirit.
+Like I will always defend our country and I think it's important for us to continue doing that until ultimately my obligation is to God and to Christ and so my loyalty would also have to lie with the Vatican from the religious spiritual sense, although I'm not a citizen of Vatican City or the Holy Spirit.

-Dante was a member of the Guelph Party, which was the pro-Pope party, fighting against the pro-empire party.
+Dante, who always comes, Dante was a member of the Guelph Party, which was the pro-Pope party, fighting against the pro-empire party.

-The Pope also had a lot of temporal power and claimed temporal power to himself.
+The pope also had a lot of temporal power and claimed temporal power to himself.

 So he was sort of like a rhino.

-And but he had this view.
+But he had this view.

-Forget about your allegiance to the Empire, it's just to the Pope.
+He said, look, the really hardcore pro-Pope party, forget about your allegiance to the empire, it's just to the Pope.

-And what Dante would argue, and the pro-empire party would say is, no, no, actually, the Empire predates the church.
+And what Dante would argue and the pro-empire party would say is, no, no, actually the empire predates the church.

-And actually the church is born within the Empire.
+And actually, the church is born within the empire.

 And actually, in the fullness of time, Christ is born within the Roman Empire.

-Oh of course.
+Oh, of course.

-And Christ could probably say the same, right?
+You probably say the same, right?

 You're supposed to obey the laws of your country.

-You're supposed to give to Caesar's.
+You're supposed to obey.

 Yes, yes.